 - 1. resources: you can specify resources for the test flow or block, just like in Rotest's TestCase class.
-The resources of a flow will automatically propagate to the components under it. - 2. parametrize (also params): used to pass values to blocks or sub-flows, see example in the Sharing data section.
-Note that calling parametrize () or params () doesn't actually instantiate the component, but just saves values to be passed to it when it will be run. - 3. mode: this field can be defined statically in the component's class or passed to the instance using 'parametrize' (parametrized fields override class fields of blocks, since they are injected into the instance).
+The resources of a flow will automatically propagate to the components under it. - 2. common: used to set values to blocks or sub-flows, see example in the Sharing data section. - 3. parametrize (also params): used to pass values to blocks or sub-flows, see example in the Sharing data section.
+Note that calling parametrize() or params() doesn't actually instantiate the component, but just create a copy of the class and sends the parameters to its common (overriding previous values). - 4. mode: this field can be defined statically in the component's class or passed to the instance using 'parametrize' (parametrized fields override class fields of blocks, since they are injected into the instance).
 Blocks and subflows can run in one of the following modes (which are defined in rotest.core.flow_component) - (a) MODE_CRITICAL: upon failure or error, end the flow's run, skipping the following components (except those with mode MODE_FINALLY).
 Use this mode for blocks or sub-flows that do actions that are mandatory for the continuation of the test. - (b) MODE_OPTIONAL: upon error only, end the flow's run, skipping the following components (except those with mode MODE_FINALLY).
 Use this mode for block or sub-flows that are not critical for the continuation of the test (since a failure in them doesn't stop the flow). - (c) MODE_FINALLY: components with this mode aren't skipped even if the flow has already failed and stopped.
 Upon failure or error, end the flow's run, skipping the following components (except those with mode MODE_FINALLY).
-Use this mode for example in blocks or sub-flows that do cleanup actions (which we should always attempt), much like things you would normally put in 'tearDown' of tests. - 4. request_resources: blocks and flows can dynamically request resources, calling request_resources (requests) method (see Rotest tutorial and documentation for more information).
+Use this mode for example in blocks or sub-flows that do cleanup actions (which we should always attempt), much like things you would normally put in 'tearDown' of tests. - request_resources: blocks and flows can dynamically request resources, calling request_resources (requests) method (see Rotest tutorial and documentation for more information).